What Makes our After School programs different?

 A Sample of Our After School Program Curriculums

-These are a few of our After School programs displayed at the 10-week curriculum.
+This is a sample of what After School programs we can provide displayed at the 10-week curriculum.

 Becoming an InfluencerIndigenized ActingMaking MoviesCreative WritingSongwritingOral Storytelling